Trello is a Kanban-based task management tool that helps teams across organizations to collaborate and manage projects.

 Lists divide a project into its process steps, for example into To-do, Doing, and Done.
 The number of lists and their names can be customized according to the needs of the team.
 With the help of the lists, projects are clearly structured and always up to date, giving board members a quick and orderly overview of the current status quo.

 Cards depict the individual tasks within a project.
 They can be dragged and dropped into lists, between the project processes.
 This allows the status of the project to be updated quickly and comprehensibly with just one mouse click.
 Trello cards are the building blocks for more organized work, where each task can be efficiently managed, tracked, and shared with team members.
 To best streamline this process, Trello cards provide a range of features including task assignment, checklists, due dates, attachments, a commenting and linking feature, productivity metrics, and a calendar integration.
-From meetings and projects to events and goal settings, Atlassian Trello gives any team the ability to set up and customize workflows for almost any circumstance.
-Thanks to its flexible design, the tool works precisely the way you want it to and guides your team to success: calendar views help meet deadlines while real-time updates of changes enable synchronous collaboration and communication where the work happens.

 The interface is kept simple and clear so that teams can concentrate on the essentials.
 To make work steps as simple as possible, unnecessary and distracting functions are deliberately left out.